 Figure 8: Thresholds for random link failures.
-From left to right: Poisson, continuous power-law and discrete power-law networks.
 For technical details on our plots, on the computation of thresholds, and for discussions on the origins of differences between experiments and predictions, see Section 1.4.

 In principle, these plots and values should be exactly the same as the ones in Figure 4 and in Table 2.
-This is true for the analytic prevision, but experiments differ significantly, which deserves more discussion.
+This is true for the analytic previsions, but experiments differ significantly, which deserves more discussion.

 When we consider the size of the largest connected component as a function of the fraction of removed nodes/links, see Figures 3 and 7, then it appears clearly that, though the plot seems to reach 0 at the same fraction, they do not have the same shape.
-This is responsible for the fact that the size of the largest connected component reaches 5% of the whole network for different fractions in these two cases.
-Recall that this is the way we compute the threshold in our experiments.
-As explained in Section 1.4, this is somewhat arbitrary, but we insist on the fact that, in the case of power-law networks considered in these experiments, the other main method for computing the threshold cannot be applied: in several cases, the slope of the plots for these networks is always decreasing.
+Since we chose to define the threshold as the value for which the largest connected component reaches $5\,\%$ of the total number of nodes, the different shapes give different experimental thresholds.

+As explained in Section 1.4, the 5% value is somewhat arbitrary, but we insist on the fact that, in the case of power-law networks considered in these experiments, the other main method for computing the threshold cannot be applied: in several cases, the slope of the plots for these networks is always decreasing (see Section 1.4).